brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 Write my an interesting opener for her in Hinge, Bumble, Coffee and Beagles.
 Give me 7 options:

-# Prompt2: How to ask simple questions into unique deeper enticing questions that raise interest.
+# Prompt2: How to ask simple questions into unique deeper enticing questions that raise interest
 I want to translate a mundane question into a deep question, that raises the interest in me from the person receiving my message.
-To make it enticing and motivate her for a response it should help her realize or learn something about herself or about you -- ideally about common values or interests.
+To make it enticing and motivate her for a response, it should help her realize or learn something about herself or about you -- ideally about common values or interests.
 Example translations:
 ```
 General Format: